FERN: Campaigns

 Fern currently focuses on forests in relation to four overarching forest issues: Climate, Consumption, Development Aid and Trade.
 To achieve its aims, Fern works closely with environmental as well as social NGOs in Europe and the South.

 Fern’s climate campaign calls for an EU climate policy which prioritises restoring European forests and ending subsidies for the burning of trees for bioenergy.
-Fern's climate campaigning also encompasses work on forest restoration, negative emissions, free trade agreements land use, land use change and forestry (LULUCF), aviation, coal and forests, and carbon trading.
+Fern's climate campaigning also encompasses work on forest restoration, negative emissions, free trade agreements, land use, land use change and forestry (LULUCF),  and carbon offsetting.

 Fern’s sustainable supply chains campaign focuses on the biggest cause of deforestation globally: agriculture.
-The EU is the world's second biggest importer of agricultural goods contributes significantly to this deforestation.
-Fern campaigns to end EU imports of commodities – such as soy, palm oil and cocoa – grown on illegally deforested land.
+The EU is the world's second biggest importer of agricultural goods causing deforestation.
+Fern campaigns to end EU imports of commodities - such as soy, palm oil and cocoa - grown on (often) illegally deforested land.
+In 2023, the EU adopted the Regulation on deforestation-free products, a long-awaited law Fern pushed for in the last decade.
+Fern now works to ensure the Regulation is effectively implemented in consultation and partnership with producer countries.

 As part of its trade and sustainable supply chain campaigns, Fern has been instrumental in highlighting what it says are the damaging potential human rights and environmental impacts of the European Union - Mercosur free trade agreement.
-It works with NGO coalitions, farmers, scientists and policy makers to use legislative tools, such as the Common Agricultural Policy (CAP), to reduce imports, while pushing for an EU action plan on deforestation.
+Fern’s sustainable supply chain and trade campaigns also focus on ensuring trade in transition minerals does not lead to harm for forests and peoples by campaigning on the Critical Raw Materials Act (CRM Act).

+Fern’s consumption campaign aims to ensure that EU policies can fairly and swiftly reduce European consumption of Forest Risk Commodities.
+Fern campaigns to reduce pulp and paper use through work on the Packaging and Packaging Waste Regulation (PPWR) in response to the dramatically increase of paper consumption.
+Fern also works to reduce European meat consumption by leveraging the EU Sustainable Food System Framework.

 The Forest Governance campaign works to ensure that forest communities have stronger rights to their forests and benefit from transparent and inclusive forest management practices and processes.

-Previous Fern campaign’s include those on Export Credit Agencies (ECAs), biodiversity offsetting, certification and Development Finance Institutions.
+Previous Fern campaign’s include those on Export Credit Agencies (ECAs), biodiversity offsetting, certification, and Development Finance Institutions, aviation and finance.
+Fern has been described as “slightly left”.